Bootstrap-Internal/terraform-aws-infra/README.md

 <h1>Terraform Infrastructure Repository</h1>

 <p>This repository contains Terraform code to provision and manage cloud infrastructure.
-It is structured to support multiple environments (development, staging, production) and follows a modular approach to organize infrastructure components.</p>
+It is structured to support multiple environments (development, qa, staging, production) and follows a modular approach to organize infrastructure components.</p>

 <h2>Directory Layout</h2>